Climate-Smart Forestry – Let’s Get Loud, Take Action!

 What funding for healthy forests was included in the Inflation Reduction Act?

 The Inflation Reduction Act (IRA) provided $19.5 billion over five years for climate smart agriculture through several of the conservation programs that U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) implements.
 These programs help farmers and ranchers implement conservation practices that increase storage of carbon through soil and trees.
-The money will become available in 2023 and last for four years, as long as it is not reprioritized for other purposes in this year’s Farm Bill.
-By asking your member of Congress to protect the funding in 2023, you are asking them to leave the money that has already been allocated to these programs in place.
+By asking your member of Congress to protect the funding, you are asking them to leave the money that has already been allocated to these programs in place.

-What kinds of climate-smart forestry projects could be funded with this money?
+What kinds of forest projects could be funded with this money?

 There are many agroforestry projects that the USDA can fund with the money from the Inflation Reduction Act that will help our forests, including silvopasture, alley cropping, and forest management.
 These programs have all been funded in the past, but in limited amounts.
 Learn more about what USDA projects can be prioritized to help fight climate change.